 THE WAY OF THE FUTURE.

 Here are the facts: less than 10% of all venture capital deals go to women, People of Color, and LGBT founders.
 Other VCs see this as a pipeline problem.
 Backstage Capital sees it as the biggest opportunity in investment.
-And they've put their money where the stats are, investing more than $2M in 50+ companies led by underrepresented founders.
+And they've put their money where the stats are, their second round of funding has just launched and is targeting $36 million in commitments and Arlan foresees the fund investing $1 million checks into 15-20 companies over the next three years.

 Dedicated to minimizing funding disparities in tech, Arlan and Backstage Capital are investing in high-potential founders who are of color, women, and/or LGBT.
 Once homeless, she knows what it's like to have doors closed on you and your dreams.
 But, she's opening the doors.
 We suggest you walk through them with her.